IGOREK-Belarus/simpleVanillaWebOS/README.md

 **simpleVanillaWebOS** - OS *simulation* made with *HTML*, *CSS*, *JavaScript*

 >[!Note]
->This project still in development
+>This project is still in development